DavidGGonzalez/TeamBlue_FinalProject/README.md

 ## Overview
 Given the task of collaborating with a team for a final project.
 The project should showcase the skills we have learned in this course.
 We were asked to decide on a topic, create a repository, source a dataset, state the reason we selected our topic, provide questions we would like our analysis to answer and list the technologies we plan to use during this project lastly, provide mockups of a preliminary machine learning model and a provisional database.
+Assigned roles to team members.

 ## Results